 What is SCP?

-Based on SSH, SCP (Secure Copy Protocol) transfers files via encrypted IP-based data tunnels.
+Leveraging the SSH protocol, SCP (Secure Copy Protocol) transfers files via encrypted IP-based data tunnels, ensuring both speed and security.
 It does this by moving files between local hosts and remote hosts (or two remote hosts).

 SCP Pros